 1. Our comment, Yoga and the Dweller on the Threshold, may be read here at Ordo Astri.

 2. The Hermetic Qabalah is explained in clear, simple terms in the book required for our practical course: Hermetic Qabalah Foundation—Complete Course.

-3. The cosmological explanation of the pentagrams and our ritual basis is given in the Introduction to Ritual Magick—The Rites and Ceremonies of Hermetic Light and is more fully revealed through the nine volumes that follow.
-The phi ratio and Golden Mean is discussed in the Dominus Liminis section.
+3. The cosmological explanation of the pentagrams and our ritual basis is given in the Introduction to Ritual Magick—Initiation of the Star and Snake.
+The phi ratio and Golden Mean is discussed in the ‘Foundation’ section.

 4. For Eliphas Levi’s full description of his drawing of the ‘Sabbatic Goat’, see the ‘Explanation of the Figures’, pp. xiv Transcendental Magic.

-5. The confusion between the ram-headed god of Mendes (Ba-neb-djedet) with a goat probably owes to the Greek traveller Herodotus.
+5. The confusion between the ram-headed god of Mendes (Ba-neb-djedet) with a goat owes to the Greek traveller Herodotus.
 In a rather complicated account in his Histories, Herodotus describes the god of Mendes as goat-headed.
 Much popular fiction associating the worship or sacrifice of goats with ‘devil worship’ arises from this account.
-It is possible that, if Herodotus did indeed travel to Mendes, the local Egyptians were pulling his leg!
+If Herodotus did indeed travel to Mendes, then the local Egyptians were pulling his leg!
+The goat is a creature that did not inhabit the Delta region of northern Egypt.
 [Herodotus, History, Book II pp. 42, Robin Waterfield translation.]

 The Lesser Ritual of the Pentagram is presented in several of our publications.
 It is also posted at Ordo Astri here.